bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja"><strong>Let me explain to you what is `this`.
 (Javascript)</strong><br />
 <em>Original post: https://www.ycmjason.com/blog/2018/06/15.html this article assumes 'use strict' in all context this…</em>dev.to</a><a href="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8"><strong>Understanding the “this” Keyword in JavaScript</strong><br />
+<a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8"><strong>Understanding the “this " Keyword in JavaScript</strong><br />
-<em>How the value of “this” is assigned in different scenarios</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>How the value of “this " is assigned in different scenarios</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/how-to-understand-the-keyword-this-and-context-in-javascript-cd624c6b74b8" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/how-to-understand-the-keyword-this-and-context-in-javascript-cd624c6b74b8"><strong>How to understand the keyword this and context in JavaScript</strong><br />
 <em>As mentioned in one of my earlier articles, mastering JavaScript fully can be a lengthy journey.
 You may have come…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/how-to-understand-the-keyword-this-and-context-in-javascript-cd624c6b74b8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>